Pulled Pork Sandwich Fit for a King

 - After or around 6 plus hours, check the pork with a fork.
 If it seems to pull apart easily, you're almost finished with the smoking process.

-NOTE: Cheating Method: At this point, if the meat (pork) isn't done enough and you are running out of time, take it out of the smoker and place in a 350 degree oven in a roasting pan.
+Cheat method: At this point, if the meat (pork) isn't done enough and you are running out of time, take it out of the smoker and place it in a 350-degree oven in a roasting pan.
 Put 4 to 6 cups of water (or beer) in the pan with the pork and cover with tin foil.
 Place in oven and cook for one to two more hours.
 This helps break down the meat (pork) faster.
 I had to do this once or twice over the years and it tastes great.

 When using your barbeque grill, the pork butt will be placed on the grill on one side of your grill and the burners or charcoal (or wood) will be on the other side of the grill.
 This is called cooking with indirect heat.
 The fire is NOT below the meat but off to the side.
 The heat from the fire is used to heat up the meat, low and slow: 230 degrees for 8 to 12 hours.

-- Rub (massage) spice mixture all over pork
+- Rub (massage) spice mixture all over the pork.

 - Let it cook (smoke) for 8 to 12 hours.